 1. Understand business needs and employee mindset and find a way to sync them both

-The first step of having a successful mobile workforce is to ensure that your company really needs one!
+The first step to having a successful mobile workforce is to ensure that your company really needs one!
 The core objectives behind letting your employees work from anywhere, anytime should be to enhance customer service, promote employee productivity and grow business revenues while ensuring relevance, accuracy, and security of enterprise data and customer information.
 This involves having a clear communication between the employees and the IT leaders, where the later must convey the set of expectations, deliverables and company regulations with utmost clarity.

 Second, the right deployment option must be determined to know if the company can implement BYOD as a practice or will deploy COPE (company owned personally enabled) as a strategy.
 This will further help to regularize the entire mobile landscape for the company and its employees.
 Employees must feel a combined sense of freedom as well as answerability while working in an environment of enterprise mobility.